joycegergess/Decision_making_models_2024/README.md

-The goal of this repository is to deposit decision-making models that will be used to design behavioral tasks in which cognitive variables, such as decision confidence, are inferred from behavioral readouts.
+The goal of this repository is to share the complete codebase used in my manuscript.